Frequently Asked Questions Page

 Q. Why is it focused on short-term parking?

 A. The SR-99 Deep Bore Tunnel Project and Elliott Bay Seawall Replacement Project require use of the on-street spaces under the Viaduct for traffic routing and construction staging purposes.
-By the time the Alaskan Way Viaduct is removed in 2016, over 600 on-street spaces under the Viaduct will have also been removed.
+By the time the Alaskan Way Viaduct is removed, over 600 on-street spaces under the Viaduct will have also been removed.
 These are short-term spaces for customers and visitors. e-Park uses existing parking garages to help those coming downtown to shop, eat, see the dentist and make other short visits by guiding them to alternate short-term spaces available in off-street parking garages.

 Q. What has the City invested in e-Park?